-This is a quick and easy recipe for chole masala that works for a weeknight dinner, make-ahead meal and also an indulgent weekend lunch.
-Learn how to make this Kabuli chana recipe extra creamy with simple ingredients, whole spices and a little secret!
+This authentic chana masala recipe works for a quick weeknight dinner, make-ahead meal and also an indulgent weekend lunch.
+Learn how to make this Kabuli chana recipe extra creamy with simple ingredients, aromatic spices and a little secret!

 About the recipe

-Chole masala is one of the basic Indian curry recipes like chicken curry and spinach dal.
-It is an Indian chickpea curry made of chickpeas (chole or chana) in gravy (or masala) made of delicious aromatic spices.
+Chana masala or chole masala is one of the basic Indian curry recipes like chicken curry, mung bean coconut curry and spinach dal.
+It is an Indian chickpea curry made of chickpeas (chole or chana) in gravy (or masala) with delicious aromatic spices.

-In this easy recipe, you’re about to learn how to make chole masala gravy with fresh whole spices, which is a substitute for chana masala powder, either homemade or store-bought.
+In this easy recipe, you’re about to learn how to make creamy chana masala with fresh whole spices, which is a substitute for chana masala powder, either homemade or store-bought.
 This simplified method is not only time-saving but also results in a more flavorful dish.
 And you don’t have to hunt for very specific ingredients to enjoy this simple curry.

 We did the same for the black chana soup recipe.
 There’s nothing to match the aroma of fresh and instantly ground spices in a curry.
 Also, you get the control the ingredients when you make the spice mix yourself.